SciDriver/spark-mpi/examples/server-client/README.txt

+This application is provided for debugging the spark-mpi approach outside the Spark platform.
+In Spark, the corresponding scenario is coordinated by the Spark driver that starts the address exchange server and sums the float arrays on distributed workers.
+In this application, the exchange server and workers are run by scripts, rdma-server.py and rdma-worker.py.

-1. start an address exchange server (for example, on node05) for two workers
+1. start the address exchange server (for example, on node05) for two workers (size = 2)

 cd <spark-mpi>/examples/server-client